Skip to content

 • 1

-To find where two functions intersect, plot both on the same graph and look for crossing points - adjust x-range to zoom in.
+To find where two functions intersect, plot both on the same graph and look for crossing points - adjust the x-range to zoom in on the intersection.

 • 2

-Parametric mode (x(t), y(t)) is essential for physics: plot trajectory equations as a parametric curve.
+Parametric mode (x(t), y(t)) is essential for physics: plot projectile trajectory equations as a parametric curve to visualize the parabolic path.

 • 3

-Polar mode r = f(θ) produces spirals, roses, and Lissajous-style curves that are impossible to express in Cartesian form.
+Polar mode r = f(theta) produces spirals, roses, and Lissajous-style curves that are impossible to express in standard Cartesian form.

 • 4